Cycling alongside vineyards in Sonoma County

 Nightingale Breads, Forestville

-For more information: West County Regional Trail.
+Find more information on the West County Regional Trail.

-Dry Creek Valley & Alexander Valley
+2. Dry Creek Valley & Alexander Valley

 Level: Easy or moderate

-The scenery alone — vineyard-covered valleys backdropped by rising hills and mountains, well-kept wooden barns and outbuildings, bright blue skies (much of the time, anyway) — is reason enough for this ride.
+This 30-mile loop, starting in Healdsburg, is arguably one of the most gorgeous Wine Country bike routes.
+The scenery alone — vineyard-covered valleys backdropped by rising hills and mountains, well-kept wooden barns and outbuildings, and an abundance of bright blue skies — is reason enough for this ride.

 But add in the possibility of hopping off your bike now and again to sample award-winning wines, perhaps stretching your legs on a flower-bedecked winery patio while taking in killer views … experiences like that become shiny jewels of memory.